emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/guest-book.md

 sidebar_label: Build a Guest Book
 ---

-In this section we will create a starter app built with an [AssemblyScript] backend and a [React] frontend that allows users to sign in with [Axion] and add a message to the guest book.
+In this section we will create a starter app built with an [AssemblyScript] backend and a [React] frontend that allows users to sign in with [Fermi] and add a message to the guest book.

 ## Intro notes {#intro-notes}

-We will be referencing branches of a Axion project called `guest-book-tutorial` which can be found [here](https://github.com/near-examples/guest-book-tutorial).
+We will be referencing branches of a Fermi project called `guest-book-tutorial` which can be found [here](https://github.com/near-examples/guest-book-tutorial).

 Each step will be it's own branch, so you can follow along or jump ahead to see the complete code.